• Blog

 Macrophages

 Macrophages are large, white blood cells.
-Macrophages engulf foreign substances, cell debris, microbes, cancer cells, and some other material that does not have the same kind of proteins that the healthy body has.
+Macrophages engulf foreign substances, cell debris, microbes, cancer cells, and some other material that does not have the same kind of proteins as the healthy body.

 These cells are competent.
 Imagine how they recognize strangers.
 It is like from Agent 007 Bond movies.
 You must be intelligent, brave, and intelligent to discover who is your friend or enemy.